Safe & Secure International Transfers (Defend Against Fraud)

 Checking the registered name matches the account fights fraud and reduces personal errors

-As you can imagine, no such service exists between countries.
+As you can imagine, no such confirmation service exists between countries.

 • Double or triple check all recipient account details, including account numbers, SWIFT codes, and IBANs, before initiating a transfer.